AleksandarJavorovic/coders-parkhouse/README.md

 - Add coloring for Valid/Invalid inputs, green/red for example, for better UX(lack of time).
 - Improve system to track time automatically, which will eleminate need of the given 3 scenarios(earlie, on point, late).
 - Improve parking system to track real date/time(real life application).
-- Improve pricing system in case people want to leave their cars for a longer period of time and ajust prices.
+- Improve pricing system in case people want to leave their cars for a longer period of time.
 Maybe give some better options for those who want to park for a longer period(days, weeks...), since at the moment this option is simple number of hours and is unlimited(real life application).
 - Add cameras to replace manual input of registration number(real life application).
 - Add printer which will print out cards with the registration number, time and date.
 Those cards would be needed at the exit, at the payment process(real life application).